 - ½ part dried herbs

-7 Things To Not Put In You Dirt Bath
+7 Things To Not Put In Your Dirt Bath

 ❌ Kitty Litter

-Don’t use kitty litter as it often contains fragrances and deodorisers and avoid commercially produced wood pellets and ash from processed logs and coal fires.
+Don’t use kitty litter as it often contains fragrances and deodorizers, and avoid commercially produced wood pellets and ash from processed logs and coal fires.